eXpOSNitc/expos-docs/docs/roadmap/stage-21.md

 <i>Wait</i> system call takes PID of a process (for which the given process will wait) as an argument.

-- Change the MODE FLAG in the <a href="os_design-files/process_table.html" target="_blank"> process table</a>to the system call number.
+- Change the MODE FLAG in the [process table](../os-design/process-table.md)to the system call number.
 - Extract the PID from the user stack.
 Check the valid conditions for argument.
 A process should not wait for itself or a TERMINATED process.
-The argument PID should be in valid range (what is the <a href="os_design-files/process_table.html" target="_blank">valid range?).
+The argument PID should be in valid range (what is the [valid range](../os-design/process-table.md)?).
 If any of the above conditons are not satisfying, return to the user mode with `-1` stored as return value indicating failure.
 At any point of return to user, remember to reset the MODE FLAG and change the stack to user stack.
 - If all valid conditions are satisfied then proceed as follows.
-Change the state of the current process from RUNNING to the tuple <a href="os_design-files/process_table.html#state" target="_blank">(WAIT_PROCESS, argument PID)</a>in the process table.
+Change the state of the current process from RUNNING to the tuple [(WAIT_PROCESS, argument PID)](../os-design/process-table.md) in the process table.
 Note that the STATE field in the process table is a tuple (allocated 2 words).
 - Invoke the scheduler to schedule other processes.
 > The following step is executed only when the scheduler runs this process again, which in turn happens only when the state of the process becomes READY again.
 - Reset the MODE FLAG in the process table of the current process.